Congress proposes split to Richmond's organ transplant system

 Two members of Congress have introduced a bill to split into pieces the contract for managing organ transplantation in the United States.
-A Richmond-based nonprofit, the United Network for Organ Sharing, has held the contract since its inception in 1984.
+A Richmond-based nonprofit organization, the United Network for Organ Sharing, has held the contract since its inception in 1984.

 The bill, the Securing the U.S. Organ Procurement and Transplantation Network Act, was introduced Monday by Rep. Larry Bucshon, R-Ind., and Rep. Robin Kelly, D-Ill.